microsoft/vscode-docs/api/extension-capabilities/extending-workbench.md

 ## Status Bar

+The status bar can be extended by custom [StatusBarItems](https://code.visualstudio.com/docs/extensionAPI/vscode-api#StatusBarItem) that can show text and icons and run a command on click.

+An example status bar extension can be found [here](https://github.com/Microsoft/vscode-extension-samples/tree/master/statusbar-sample).

 ## Activity Bar

-The Activity Bar on the left can be extended by custom tree views which can be contributed to existing view container or to a brand container.
+The Activity Bar on the left can be extended by custom views which can be contributed to an existing view container or to a brand new container.
 More about tree views can be found [here](../extension-guides/tree-view.md).

 ## Progress API